Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

 ## Day 10 - Videos 125-139
 - Private Dashboard
     - Gives a form of protection to prevent a random user from accessing any of the dashboard pages without first logging in or signing up
-    - If there no current user session -> send back to the homepage
+    - If there is no current user session -> send back to the homepage
-    - To do this each page under the dashboard need to have this so a layout is used to make it easier
+    - To do this each page under the dashboard needs to have this so a layout is used to make it easier
-        - Layout is a structure is applied to every page
+        - Layout is a structure applied to every page
     - layout.js
     -   ```javascript
         import { auth } from "@/auth";